-N2 Learning’s Executive Leadership Institute (ELI) is designed to build the capacity of district executive leaders for system-wide improvements in teaching and learning, and a network for peer and professional support, collaboration, and learning.
+N2 Learning’s Executive Leadership Institute (ELI) is designed to build the capacity of district executive leaders for system-wide improvements in teaching and learning.
 It provides a systematic approach to bridge the personal leadership qualities that were key in past successes to being strategic and successful in one’s current role.

 What is the Executive Leadership Institute (ELI)?

 N2 Learning’s (N2) Executive Leadership Institute (ELI) is designed to build the capacity of district executive leaders for system-wide improvements in teaching and learning.
 Research shows that districts do not generally see districtwide improvement in teaching and learning without substantial central office leadership engagement to help build campus capacity.

 School district administrators routinely attempt to reform themselves by restructuring formal reporting relationships within central office hierarchies, adding or removing units, or revising their standard operating procedures.
 While structural changes can be helpful, a transformation strategy is fundamentally about remaking what the people in central offices do; their daily work and relationships with schools.

 ELI provides a systematic approach to bridge the personal leadership qualities that were key in past successes to being strategic and successful in central office leadership roles.

 - Systems of support for improving teaching and learning

 - Alignment of district initiatives to school systems

 - Creating a personal road map for success

 How many sessions are included and what are the topics?